Taugeshtu/so-sorcery/README.md

 - [~] File read tool (done, untested)
 - [~] File write tool (done, untested)
 - [ ] "Patcher" psyche
-- [ ] A way to hide a tool/psyche from context!!

 Bugs:
 - [ ] the way "run" button blocks between "run" and "+ & Run" is somehow different